avadhutmokate/AvadhutMokate/README.md

 <h1 align="center">Hi 👋, I'm Avadhut Mokate</h1>
 <h3 align="center">Java DSA | Web Developer | Tech Enthusiast</h3>

-> *"Programming isn't about what you know; it's about what you can figure out."* – Chris Pine

 ---

 ## 👨‍💻 About Me